Alex1um/plotting/README.md

-# Program to write plots
+# Program that can do plots

 This program can draw equations and restore linear function by points from table(sqlite)